Top Italian Restaurants in Leeds

 But where to get such delicious and mouth-watering dishes in Leeds?
 To help you in your quest for Italian cuisine, we’ve consequently compiled a list of the top Italian restaurants in Leeds.
 Ones that pour real passion and authenticity into their food.
 From fine dining chefs and aperitivo experts, to artisan gelaterias and master pizzaiolos, we think our list features some of best places to eat in this Yorkshire city.

 Yes, you could visit one of the chain restaurants that are on nearly every corner.
 But where’s the romance in that?
 Instead why not pick a family-run eatery in the suburbs, a Sicilian street food joint or a Neapolitan inspired pizzeria?
 There’s also plenty of contemporary restaurants in the Leeds city centre for you to pick from.
-The choice for good quality restaurants is countless!
+The choice for good quality Italian restaurants is countless!

 Italian Restaurants in Leeds

 You’ll be scratching your head over what delicious dish to pick, with an extensive Italian wine list and indulgent offering of antipasto, pasta, stone-baked pizza and grilled meats.
 We recommend the creamy burrata appetiser, seafood linguine or their famous diavola pizza nera that’s topped with spicy Calabrian salami and fresh chilli on a black pizza base made with vegetable charcoal.

-Hours: Monday to Thursday, 12pm – 2:30pm and 5pm – 11pm; Friday & Saturday, 12pm – 11pm; Sunday, 12pm – 10pm
+Price: ££ Occasion: Casual dinner with your loved one Address: 97 Stainbeck Road, Meanwood, Leeds, LS7 2PR Hours: Monday to Thursday, 12pm – 2:30pm and 5pm – 11pm; Friday & Saturday, 12pm – 11pm; Sunday, 12pm – 10pm

 Some say the Italian aperitivo is a way of life in Italy, the type of dining that the world envies.
 What’s better than a daily ritual of cocktails and wines with spuntini platters?
 For us, not much.
-Thankfully, Veeno in Duncan Street and Veeno in Wellington Place gives the Leeds locals the opportunity to take part in this most enjoyable Italian tradition.
-The knowledgable staff behind these restaurants are wine connoisseurs and offer a dazzling list of whites, rosés, reds and proseccos sourced from the Veeno family vineyard in Sicily.
-All the classic Italian aperitifs are available including Aperol, Campari or Limoncello spritzes, as well as negroni and peach Bellinis.
-As for the food, all the products are imported directly from Italian suppliers.
-Graze on aged prosciutto and parmesan from Bologna, spicy sausage from Calabria, buffalo mozzarella from Naples and gorgonzola from Piedmont (to name just a few delicacies).
+Thankfully, Veeno has two outlets in Leeds and gives locals the opportunity to take part in this most enjoyable Italian tradition.

-Hours: Sunday & Monday, 12:30pm – 9pm; Tuesday to Thursday, 12:30pm – 10pm; Friday & Saturday, 12:30pm – 1am
+Veeno in Duncan Street Price: £££ Address: 7 Duncan Street, City Centre, Leeds, LS1 6DQ Hours: Sunday & Monday, 12:30pm – 9pm; Tuesday to Thursday, 12:30pm – 10pm; Friday & Saturday, 12:30pm – 1am

-Hours: Monday to Friday, 12:30pm – 10pm, Saturday, 3pm – 10pm
+Veeno in Wellington Place Price: £££ Address: 5 Wellington Place, City Centre, Leeds, LS1 4AP Hours: Monday to Friday, 12:30pm – 10pm, Saturday, 3pm – 10pm

 Trattoria Il Forno